Difference Between Water-Based Clay And Oil-Based Clay

 Feature: Air dry, Easy to mix color, Easy to clean up, Easy to shape, Non-toxic, Safety.

-The difference between the two is the water-based clay will be air dry and oil-based clay will not dry and can be reused.
 All types of clay will vary in softness and hardness due to weather changes.
 If water-based clay feels a little hard during use, you can add some water to soften it, and oil-based clay can be softened by using a hairdryer.

 You have interested in…